All Episodes

 Happy Friday to you, Sean.

-And Trump decided he wasn't gonna do it, which I think is uh probably a bad idea.
+And I know Kamala's asked for it, and Trump decided he wasn't going to do it, which I think is probably a bad idea.

 I think he should go on along with it and let in the same forum that they did last time.

-Two moderates.
+Two moderators.

 The problem is when I did my town hall, I don't know if you saw the town hall I did with President Trump in Harrisburg, Pennsylvania.